TFMBOX

+Pharmacology

+Pharmacodynamics

 The drug was assessed at and showed affinity for the serotonin 5-HT_{2A} and 5-HT_{1A} receptors, with K_{i} values of 340 nM and 1,300 nM, respectively.
 Its affinity for the serotonin 5-HT_{2A} receptor was about 15-fold lower than that of DOB and DOI, whereas its affinity for the serotonin 5-HT_{1A} receptor was the same as that of DOI and was about half that of DOB.
 TFMBOX also very weakly inhibited the reuptake of serotonin (IC_{50} = 9,900 nM), but did not affect dopamine or norepinephrine reuptake (IC_{50} = >50,000–100,000 nM).
 The drug fully substituted for LSD in rodent drug discrimination tests, albeit with about one-third of the potency of DOB and 2C-B.

+Chemistry

+Analogues

-TFMBOX was first described in the scientific literature by Nick Cozzi, a student of David E. Nichols, by 1994.
-Other "BOX" drugs that were assessed by the group include BOX (the cyclized analogue of 2C-H and DOH), BBOX (the cyclized analogue of 2C-B and DOB), and IBOX (the cyclized analogue of 2C-I and DOI).
+Other "BOX" drugs that have been assessed include BOX (the cyclized analogue of 2C-H and DOH), BBOX (the cyclized analogue of 2C-B and DOB), and IBOX (the cyclized analogue of 2C-I and DOI).
 However, BBOX and IBOX only partially substituted for LSD in drug discrimination tests.